How To Get an SBA Restaurant Loan in 6 Steps

 - Is there a prepayment penalty?

-Once you’ve found a lender, you can submit a formal loan application.
+Once you’ve found a lender, you can prepare to submit a formal loan application.
 Many lenders allow this to be done online.
-From start to finish, you should expect the process to take one to three months.
-Be sure to also check out our tips on how to get a small business loan to improve your approval odds.
+From start to finish, you should expect the underwriting and disbursement process to take one to three months.
+Be sure to also check out our guide on how to get a small business loan to improve your approval odds.

 Alternatives to an SBA Loan

-- Small business credit card: You can get a business credit card within 7 to 10 days, and it’s an ideal fit for small and recurring expenses.
-Some credit cards also have a rewards program in the form of cash back to help reduce the effective cost of your business costs.
-Check out our best small business credit cards.
+- Small business credit card: You can get a business credit card within a few days, and it’s an ideal fit for small and recurring expenses since funds have limited restrictions.
+Some credit cards also have a rewards program in the form of cash back to help reduce the effective cost of your business.
+For a place to start, check out our roundup of the best small business credit cards.

 - Equipment financing: If you need machinery or other business-related equipment for your restaurant, an equipment loan can provide the necessary funding.
+Or, you can lease the equipment instead if you aren’t looking to own the asset.
 See our picks for the top equipment financing companies.

 Bottom Line